whirm/tgs-pc/README.md

   sudo apt-get install python-m2crypto python-qt4 pyqt4-dev-tools  python-netifaces python-configobj

+Also

+  sudo apt-get install git

+if you don't have git.

+Create a tgs folder on your computer.
+Within it:

+  git clone --recursive git@github.com:whirm/tgs-core.git git clone git@github.com:whirm/tgs-pc.git

+Python will need to know where tgs-core is.
+Replace /path/to/tgs with wherever your tgs folder is:

+  export PYTHONPATH=$PYTHONPATH:/path/to/tgs/tgs-core

+Next, build the UI.
+You'll need pyrcc4 and pyuic4 which come with PyQt (pyqt4-dev-tools).
+From within:

+  ./build_resources.sh

+This script needs to run whenever the UI is updated (ie when you git pull into tgs-pc).

+  cd /path/to/tgs/tgs-pc; ./tgs

+to start the app.

 ## OS X Notes
 1. The version of python that comes with OS X will probably not work.
 Download and install an official python build such as 2.7.3 per [this page](http://www.python.org/getit/mac/).